hipc-book/hipc-book.github.io/_lectures/8-accelerators.md

 2. Initialise host data.
 3. Transfer data from the host memory to device memory.
 4. Load the GPU program and execute one or more kernels, with data cached on-chip for performance.
-5. Transfer results from the device memoery to the host memory.
+5. Transfer results from the device memory to the host memory.

 In the following section, we will cover how to use the CUDA toolkit and write CUDA-accelerated programs.

 ## First CUDA Example

-CUDA uses C-like syntax and adds its own primitives and API on top of C. To understand the difference, we'll first look at the classic "Hello, World" example written in C and in CUDA.
+CUDA uses a C-like syntax and adds its own primitives and API on top of C. To understand the difference, we'll first look at the classic "Hello, World" example written in C and in CUDA.

 First, as written in C (using a function call for the `printf()` for simplicity later):